weliveindetail/StatefulJit/README.md

 ## Project Structure

 StatefulJit is a static library that contains the compiler and the execution engine.
-It defines a very basic API via the StatefulPJ.h used by the two "client" projects InteractiveClient and TestClient.
+It defines a very basic API via the StatefulJitApi.h used by the two "client" projects InteractiveClient and TestClient.
 The former is useful for playing around and debugging while the latter aims to become a comprehensive test suite.